Garygunn94/Distributed-Lab2/README.md

 - chmod +x start.sh (again may not be needed)
 - ./start.sh [portnum]
 - Clients can connect via 'telnet [host-ip-address] [portnum]'

+Edit: In start.sh there is a bash function and a commented out line that allows for the ip address of a linux machine to be returned and inserted as a command line argument.
+This has been disabled and a default value of 'localhost' is being used in order to ensure the code will work properly, however this should be swicthed if the user is using linux.